mtlynch/gofn-prosper/README.md

 fmt.Printf("Your account has $%.2f in cash and a total value of $%.2f\n", account.AvailableCashBalance, account.TotalAccountValue)
 ```

-Running this should produce something like the following:

 ```text
 Your account has $250.00 in cash and a total value of $1893.91